BizUnix/Pacman/README.md

 1. Clone this git repository and build your solution.
 Your solution will define a method `pacman` that returns an output (Python example can be found in the starter_code directory).
 2. Place your solution in the test_files directory.
 One you think you have a working solution, test it with the 3 sample test files we have provided.
 The test_key.csv file includes the test cases we'll be using when we test your solution.
 Calling `pacman(generic.txt)`, for example, should return `6,1,27`.

-# Deliverable
-## The program
-- Must be written in Python, C#, Ruby, or Java.
-- Can make use of any existing open source libraries that don't directly address the problem statement (use your best judgement).

-## How to submit
-Submit a zipped copy of the whole repository with your solution code and any tests you created in the test_files folder.
-Please also include instructions on how to run and test your program.

 # Evaluation Criteria
 The point of the exercise is for us to see some of the code you wrote (and should be proud of).
 There isn't a single solution and the problem intentionally allows you creative freedom and ability to flex your skill.
 We believe we can learn a lot from how you approach a small challenge like this, and think it can be fun to write as well!